php/php-langspec/spec/14-classes.md

 value is returned byRef.

-Methods and properties from a base class can be *overridden* in a derived class by redeclaring them with the compatible signature defined in the base class.
+Methods and properties from a base class can be *overridden* in a derived class by redeclaring them with the *compatible* signature (see below).
+If the overriding method does not have a compatible signature, a non-fatal error is issued but the override is still permitted.
+It is not recommended to use incompatible signatures for overriding methods.

 When an instance is allocated, `new` returns a handle that points to that object.
 As such, assignment of a handle does not copy the object itself.